bruceravel/demeter/documentation/Artemis/startup/main.rst

    :align: center

    The fit properties.

-This section of the main window is used to specify properties of the fit.
-The name is a short bit of text that will be used as a label for each fit.
-The number will be auto-incremented unless you explicitly set it.

 The description is a longer bit of text which you can use to describe the current fitting model.
 Here, too, the number is auto-incremented